Postdoctoral Training & Graduate Education

 For nearly 75 years, the University of Rochester has trained dentists and other qualified individuals for academic careers in research related to oral health and disease.
 The Center for Oral Biology is an integral component of a major research university and collaborates closely with other University departments and centers in all areas of oral science research.
 The quality of this research has been rewarded by extensive support from federal and industrial sources.

 The Center offers a Master of Science program in Dental Science, as well as the Training Program in Oral Science to support Ph.D. and postdoctoral level training.
 All students admitted to our training programs may receive full scholarships and generous stipends.
 The Center is actively committed to recruitment of underrepresented minorities.
-In addition, the Center offers a Summer Research Training Program for dental students to enable them to gain academic-based career experiences.
 Particular emphasis is placed on recruiting minority students, career counseling and follow-up to assist trainees in achieving their career goals.
-This program has been in place for more than a decade and was the first of its kind in the country.

 The focus of doctoral study in the Center for Oral Biology is to supplement a program of study in a basic science with additional proficiency in an area of oral science.
 All students must be accepted as Ph.D. candidates by the appropriate University of Rochester department, center, or program.
 The Center for Oral Biology coordinates the application process for all graduate degree programs related to oral science.
 Inquiries for these programs should be sent to the Director of Graduate Studies at the following address: